Patricia Duncker

 Patricia Marjory Duncker (born 29 June 1951) is a British novelist and academic.

 Academic career

-Born in Kingston, Jamaica, the daughter of Noel Aston Duncker (1904–1973), an accountant, and Sheila Joan (née Beer) (1918–2016), a teacher, Her aunt was the poet Patricia Beer, after whom she was named.
+Duncker was born in Kingston, Jamaica, and named after her aunt Patricia Beer.
 Duncker attended Bedales School in England and, after a period spent working in Germany, read English at Newnham College, Cambridge.
 She earned a doctorate from St Hugh's College, Oxford.

-She has taught at the University of Wales, Aberystwyth (1991-2002) and was Professor of Prose Fiction at the University of East Anglia, working with the novelists Andrew Cowan and her fellow Professor Michele Roberts.
-In January 2007, she was appointed Professor of Contemporary Literature at the University of Manchester, where she teaches in the Department of English and American Studies..
+She has taught at the University of Wales, Aberystwyth (1991–2002) and was Professor of Prose Fiction at the University of East Anglia, working with the novelists Andrew Cowan and her fellow Professor Michele Roberts.
+From 2007 to 2015 she worked as Professor of Contemporary Literature at the University of Manchester.

-Duncker has been married four times, including to: Pedro P. D'a Guedes in 1972; David Norbrook in 1981, and to Peter A. Lambert in 1998;